Lumbee Tribe of North Carolina: Creation

-Following the referendum, a dispute over governance of the Lumbee tribe developed between the LRDA and LTCI.
-The LTCI sought to secure recognition from the state of North Carolina that it was the elected government of tribe and was thus the only suitable organization to petition the federal government for recognition, a role played by the LRDA since 1984.
+Following the referendum, a dispute over the governance of the Lumbee tribe developed between the LRDA and LTCI.
+The LTCI sought to secure recognition from the state of North Carolina that it was the elected government of the tribe and was thus the only suitable organization to petition the federal government for recognition, a role played by the LRDA since 1984.
 The LTCI sued the LRDA for this privileged status in Robeson County Superior Court in 1995.
-The court ultimately found that neither organization had full claim to serving as the Lumbee people's legitimate governing body, since the LRDA had a long-established record of providing social services to the tribe and the LTCI's referendum had garnered significant popular support.
+The court ultimately found that neither organization had full claim to serving as the Lumbee people's legitimate governing body since the LRDA had a long-established record of providing social services to the tribe and the LTCI's referendum had garnered significant popular support.
 It ruled that the LRDA could continue to represent the tribe in petitions for federal recognition until "such time as the Lumbee Tribe selects, by the vote of the Lumbee People, a tribal council or other form of government [...] through its own self-determination."

 In 1998, the court created the Lumbee Self-Determination Commission, composed of equal numbers of LRDA and LTCI delegates plus a group of Lumbees not associated with either organization.
 The commission surveyed tribal members' preferences for the structure of their governing organization.
-By November 2000, the commission had decided upon a 23-person tribal council representing 17 districts where Lumbees resided, with more councilors allotted to more-populated areas, and one additional at-large district.
+By November 2000, the commission had decided upon a 23-person tribal council representing 17 districts where Lumbees resided, with more councilors allotted to more-populated areas and one additional at-large district.
 While most of the districts represented areas in southeast North Carolina in and around Robeson County, four of the districts respectively encompassed Charlotte, Greensboro, Raleigh, and Baltimore, Maryland, which had significant Lumbee populations.
 Elections were held for the council and its chairman, which were then inaugurated in January 2001 in Lumberton.
 Pembroke mayor Milton Hunt became chairman and selected a former LRDA board member as tribal administrator.
-Within a year, the council had decided to use the name "Lumbee Tribe of North Carolina" and finalized a constitution for its organization, largely based on the 1994 LTCI document.
-The constitution was ratified by a vote of tribal members in November 2001, 2,237 to 412, with turnout representing less than 10 percent of the tribe's eligible voters.
+Within a year, the council decided to use the name "Lumbee Tribe of North Carolina" and finalized a constitution for its organization, largely based on the 1994 LTCI document.
+The constitution was ratified by a vote of tribal members in November 2001, 2,237 to 412, with a turnout representing less than 10 percent of the tribe's eligible voters.